Table of Contents

 Which is an example of acclimatization?

 One of the best known examples of acclimatization in humans can be observed when travelling from sea-level locations to high altitudes.
 The body acclimates and adapts accordingly to the new environment.

-What is the difference between acclimatization and acclimation?
+What is the difference between acclimatization and adaptation?